Reaction-Diffusion Processes with Surface Autocatalysis: Introduction

-We aim at characterizing the population dynamics that is initiated by a single particle released from a point $\x_0$ at time $0$.
-Since the number of degrees of freedom of this system randomly changes, its full description is challenging and requires elaborate mathematical tools such as measure-valued stochastic processes (or superprocesses) \cite{LeGall,Dawson99,Dynkin,Kesten03}.
+We aim to characterize the population dynamics initiated by a single particle released from a point $\x_0$ at time $0$.
+Since the number of degrees of freedom of this system evolves randomly, its full description is challenging and requires elaborate mathematical tools such as measure-valued stochastic processes (or superprocesses) \cite{LeGall,Dawson99,Dynkin,Morters05,Englander07}.
 We avoid these complications by restricting our attention to the population size $\N(t)$ -- the number of particles at time $t$.
 This discrete-valued stochastic process is fully described by its generating function $G_s(t|\x_0) = \E_{\x_0}\{ s^{\N(t)}\}$, with a parameter $s \in [0,1]$.
-The generating function determines the probability of having $k$ particles at time $t$, $Q_k(t|\x_0) = \P_{\x_0}\{ \N(t) = k\} = (\partial_s^k G_s(t|\x_0))_{s=0}/k!$, as well as the $k$-th order moment: $N_k(t|\x_0) = \E_{\x_0}\{ [\N(t)]^k\} = ((s \partial_s)^k G_s(t|\x_0))_{s=1}$.
-In other words, the knowledge of the generating function gives access to main characteristics of the population size.
+Thus, the generating function determines the probability of having $k$ particles at time $t$, $Q_k(t|\x_0) = \P_{\x_0}\{ \N(t) = k\} = (\partial_s^k G_s(t|\x_0))_{s=0}/k!$, as well as the $k$-th order moment: $N_k(t|\x_0) = \E_{\x_0}\{ [\N(t)]^k\} = ((s \partial_s)^k G_s(t|\x_0))_{s=1}$.
+In other words, the knowledge of the generating function gives access to the main characteristics of the population size.
 In particular, the mean population size, $N_1(t|\x_0)$, generalizes the notion of the survival probability \cite{Bray13,Levernier19}.